Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ShowExploratoryViewshedFromPointInScene/readme.md

 ## How to use the sample

-Use the sliders to change the properties (heading, pitch, etc.), of the exploratory viewshed and see them updated in real time.
-To move the exploratory viewshed, double touch and drag your finger across the screen.
-Lift your finger to stop moving the exploratory viewshed.
+Use the sliders to change the properties (heading, pitch, etc.) of the exploratory viewshed and see them updated in real time.
+Tap on the map to move the exploratory viewshed.

 ## How it works